h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/com/ncr/ATMMonitoring/dao/PhysicalCashUnitDAO.rst

 .. java:method:: public PhysicalCashUnit getPhysicalCashUnit(Integer id)
    :outertype: PhysicalCashUnitDAO

-   Gets the physical cash unit.
+   Gets the physical cash unit with the given id.

    :param id: the id
-   :return: the physical cash unit
+   :return: the physical cash unit, or null if it doesn't exist

 listPhysicalCashUnits
 ^^^^^^^^^^^^^^^^^^^^^